City Seeks Comments on CCPR Alewife Plan

 - Go to the project’s digital engagement tool to indicate how much of a priority each proposed strategy should be for the City.
 You can weigh in on any number of proposed strategies in any order.
 You can also leave specific comments and engage with other users’ feedback.
 Direct link: https://ccpralewife.consider.it

 - Send your comments directly to the CCPR project manager, John Bolduc via email at firstname.lastname@example.org or via mail/delivery to John Bolduc, Community Development Department, 344 Broadway, Cambridge, MA 02139.
-The comment period will run until January 12, 2018.
+The comment period will run until January 31, 2018; the comment period has been extended from the original date of January 12th.

 A report about public/stakeholder feedback will be compiled and posted on this webpage.